mikademus/nuno/README.md

     100  boss      Demon Lord
 /entities
 ```
-This example is intentionally verbose by using example explicit closure of subcategories by-name in the table.
-Short-hand syntax exists.
+This example is intentionally verbose, using explicit named closures inside a table to demonstrate scope.
+Shorthand syntax exists.

 ## Rationale

 * JSON is rigid and noisy.
 * YAML is permissive to the point of being a riddle.
-* TOML is reliable but verbose.
+* TOML is reliable but structurally repetitive.
 * TOOL tables are lovely but limited.

 Arf! attempts to unify the strengths of each: